Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/_index.md

       datatype: boolean
       description: Specifies whether to introspect the JWT access tokens (can be used to check for revocations).
     - group: Client Credentials Grant
-      description: Parameters for where to look for the client credentials.
+      description: Parameters specifying the location of client credentials.
     - name: client_credentials_param_type
       required: false
       default: